cscorley/dissertation/chapters/5_combo/1_method.md

 ## Study Design

-In this proposal, we introduce a *combined* approach that allows for coalescing a topic-modeling-based FLT and DIT coalesced into using the same topic model built incrementally from source code *changesets*.
+In this work, we introduce a *combined* approach that allows for coalescing a topic-modeling-based FLT and DIT coalesced into using the same topic model built incrementally from source code *changesets*.
 By training an online learning algorithm using changesets and combining the two approaches, we